Common wheat: Phylogeny

 Bread wheat is an allohexaploid a combination of six sets of chromosomes from different species.
 Of the six sets of chromosomes, four come from emmer (Triticum turgidum, itself a tetraploid) and two from Aegilops tauschii (a wild diploid goatgrass).
 Wild emmer arose from an even earlier ploidy event, a tetraploidy between two diploids, wild einkorn (T. urartu) and A. speltoides (another wild goatgrass).

 Free-threshing wheat is closely related to spelt.
 As with spelt, genes contributed from Aegilops tauschii give bread wheat greater cold hardiness than most wheats, and it is cultivated throughout the world's temperate regions.

 Cultivation

 History

-Common wheat was first domesticated in West Asia during the early Holocene, and spread from there to North Africa, Europe and East Asia in the prehistoric period.
+Common wheat originated around 8,000 years ago, from the hybridization of an already domesticated free-threshing wheat and the wild goatgrass (Aegilops tauschii Coss.) in the South Caucasus or southwestern Caspian area.
+After domestication it spread to North Africa, Europe and East Asia in the prehistoric period.
 Naked wheats (including Triticum aestivum, T. durum, and T. turgidum) were found in Roman burial sites ranging from 100 BCE to 300 CE.